sung-max/sung-max.github.io/_posts/2017-12-31-Learning-QFT.markdown

     Other than the ones that carry over from undergrad physics (vector calculus, etc.) you need to be comfortable with using basic theorems of complex analysis for computations (e.g. Cauchy's residue theorem).
-    You should be familiar withe Green's functions (typically you first see them in E&M).
+    You should be familiar with Green's functions (typically you first see them in E&M).

     Although not necessary, I think it's rewarding to understand the mathematical foundation of distributions (generalized functions), which give more rigorous meaning to objects like dirac delta, which physicists often sloppily deal with.